The curved Mimetic Finite Difference method: allowing grids with curved faces: Properties of -consistent reconstruction operators

-Note that the reasoning behind \cref{existence} can also be extended to other families of polyhedral grids $K$ with randomly perturbed of nodes: it is just sufficient to check whether matrix $\mat P^\f_K$ has full rank for the given polynomial grid $K$.
+We note that the reasoning behind {Theorem~\ref{existence}} can be extended to other families of polyhedral grids with randomly perturbed nodes: it is just sufficient to check whether matrix $\mathbb{P}^{\mathcal F}_{K}$ has full rank for a given polyhedral grid $K$.